 Fused Deposition Modeling or FDM printing is a 3D printing process that builds parts layer by layer from the bottom up by heating thermoplastic filament.
 The 3D printer heats the thermoplastic to a semi-liquid state and deposits it in fine beads along the extrusion path.
 Where support or buffering is needed, the printer deposits a removable material that acts as scaffolding.
 Resolution and side wall definition can be adjusted by selecting either the standard extrusion nozzle diameter or a fine nozzle.
-Using the fine (smaller diameter) nozzle does increase build time, but provides better build resolution.
+Using the fine (smaller diameter) nozzle does increase built time.

 3D Printing is a more cost effective option for applications that don’t require extreme tolerances.
 Our printers can print at 50-100 microns.